sarrabenyahia/tuto-webscraping/README.md

 # 🕸️ Web Scraping Course

-Welcome to the Web Scraping Course repository! 🚀 This repository contains all the materials needed to follow and understand the course, including source codes, exercises and their solutions, as well as presentation materials.
+Welcome to the **Web Scraping Course** repository.
+This repository contains all the necessary materials to follow and understand the course, including source code, exercises with solutions, and presentation files.

-## 📂 Repository Structure
+## Repository Structure

-- 📁 `/bs4` : Contains materials related to BeautifulSoup 4, including code examples and exercises.
+- 📁 **/bs4** – Materials related to *BeautifulSoup 4*, including code examples and exercises.
-- 📁 `/scrapy` : Includes resources for learning and working with Scrapy, such as spiders and project setups.
+- 📁 **/scrapy** – Resources for learning and using *Scrapy*, including spiders and project setups.
-- 📁 `/selenium` : Stores materials for web scraping with Selenium, including scripts and browser automation examples.
+- 📁 **/selenium** – Materials for web scraping with *Selenium*, including browser automation scripts.
-- 📁 `/presentations` : Stores PowerPoint files and other course materials.
+- 📁 **/presentations** – Presentation slides and other course documents.

-## 📚 Course Content
+## Course Content

-This course covers fundamental and advanced aspects of web scraping, including:
+This course covers both the fundamental and advanced aspects of web scraping, including:

-- 🔍 Introduction to web scraping and its ethics
+- Introduction to web scraping and ethical considerations
-- 🐍 Using Python libraries such as BeautifulSoup and Requests
+- Using Python libraries such as *BeautifulSoup* and *Requests*
-- 🛡️ Work around websites protections: user-agents, proxy-rotations, IP address management
+- Handling website protections: user agents, proxy rotation, and IP management
-- ⚡ Asynchronous scraping with Scrapy
+- Asynchronous scraping with *Scrapy*
-- 🌐 Scraping dynamic websites with Selenium
+- Scraping dynamic websites using *Selenium*
-- 🏆 Best practices and optimizations
+- Best practices and performance optimization

-## 📋 Prerequisites
+## Prerequisites

-- 🐍 Python 3.9+
+- Python 3.9+
-- 🔌 Familiarity with API requests
+- Familiarity with API requests

-## 🛠️ Installation
+## Installation

 1. Clone this repository:
    ```